 Asphalt suppliers quote by the ton.
 To get a price, you need a tonnage number.
-This is the formula contractors and engineers use — and you can run it yourself in about two minutes.
+This is the formula contractors and engineers use.
+You can run it yourself in about two minutes.

 The Formula